osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

     use the system default (4 GB)

 You can add other CVMFS options by bind-mounting a config file over `/cvmfsexec/default.local`;
-note that options in environment variables override options in `/cvmfsexec/default.local`.
+note that options in environment variables take precedence over options in `/cvmfsexec/default.local`.

 You can store the cache outside of the container by volume mounting a directory to `/cvmfs-cache`.